sandrohanea/whisper.net/readme.md

 ## Building The Runtime

 The build scripts are a combination of PowerShell scripts and a Makefile.
 You can read each of them for the underlying `cmake` commands being used, or run them directly from the scripts.

+You can also check the github actions available [here](https://github.com/sandrohanea/whisper.net/tree/main/.github/workflows)

 ### Android: